UNC-Libraries/jquery.xmleditor/README.md

 - elementUpdated - An optional event function which is triggered whenever an XML element is updated or rendered.
 It is triggered in the context of the element object modified, and includes an event object indicating which event took place and any additional information.
 - menuEntries - A list of additional entries to add to the top menu bar, such as adding new help entries.
 - confirmExitWhenUnsubmitted - Causes web browsers to prompt users if they try to navigate away from the editor while there are unsubmitted changes.
 Valid values: True or false.
 - undoHistorySize - The number of history states remembered by the undo/redo feature.
 Default is 20.
-- namespaces - Associative list containing any additional namespaces you wish to make active in the editor
-- targetNS - Namespace URI for the base document being edited.
-If not set, it is determined by the namespace of the root node from the provided schema.
-- targetPrefix - Suggested prefix for the target namespace.
-If not set, the prefix will be determined based on the prefix of the targetNS

-### Startup options for xsd2json

 ### Building the plugin yourself
 If we wish to build the combined jquery.xmleditor.js yourself, you can use the provided rake script.
 With rake installed, simple type "rake" in the root directory of this project.